svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/faq_v1.md

 - Hardened “edge” containers or small buildings:
   - At substations, along major corridors, near industrial loads.
-- Used for caching, local AI inference, industrial control—not hyperscale training.
+- Used for caching, local AI inference, and industrial control, not hyperscale training.
 - Smaller footprint and lower visual/political impact.

 ### 4. Compute inside other industrial / mixed-use projects